 How Can You Stay Safe?

-There is a variety of low-threshold solutions that can be applied, in order to mitigate some of the risk involved.
+There is a variety of low-threshold solutions that can be applied, in order to mitigate some of the risks involved.
 It is possible to effectively implement solutions without having a significant impact on user experience by identifying existing user habits and incorporating them into email management.

 An ideal starting place is to establish and clearly communicate policies that address any areas of concern.
 These policies can be used to leverage a current state baseline used to measure future improvements.
-Companies can develop methods, in order to reduce the risk of intrusion risky sites, or those with heavy traffic by limiting email in the company to business communication, and executing all personal correspondence to personal devices.
+Companies can develop methods, in order to reduce the risk of intrusion from risky sites, or those with heavy traffic by limiting email in the company to business communication and executing all personal correspondence to personal devices.

 It is also a good idea to restrict network access to popular communication and collaboration sites, such as Yahoo! and Gmail, as part of the policy.
 This serves the additional goal of supporting the increased efforts of companies to get their business partners to adopt their own internal policies as an aspect of a far-reaching data protection strategy.